jalsalam/tblrelations/README.md

 ## Installation

-You can (not yet) install the development version of tblrelations from Github with:
+You can install the development version of tblrelations from Github with:

 ``` r
 devtools::install_github("jalsalam/tblrelations")
 ```

+(but I don't really recommend it yet!)

 ## Example